In Costa Rica, non-residents have limited financing options compared to permanent residents or citizens and…

 The first step in obtaining an equity loan is filling out the loan application form that we provide online.
 This application form is very important for us to get a complete snapshot of the following:

-Knowing who the borrower is and how the loan will be repaid (serviced).
+Knowing who the borrower is and how the loan will be repaid (serviced) is so important.
 This information helps us in determining the amount of debt the borrower can service.
 Many people ask “well it is secured by an asset, why should they care?”.

 This is an asset-based loan and therefore it is very important to understand all aspects of the collateral.
 We understand that people come to us often with less than perfect track records.